IBM/node-docker-language-translation/README.md

 **Congratulations!** You just signed up for IBM Cloud account and created your first `Language Translator` service.
 The next steps will show you how to build a Docker container for a Node.js application that provides an end point to translate text!

 ### Step 5 - clone repository
-Open your local terminal or the web terminal provided in the workshop and clone this repository.
+Open your local terminal or the web terminal provided in the workshop and change to the `/data` directory.
+Close this directory.
 ```
+cd data
 git clone https://github.com/lidderupk/nodejs-docker.git
 ```